michaljurecko/n-asset-macro/README.md

 $ composer require webrouse/n-asset-macro
 ```

-Then register the extension in configuration:
+Then register the extension in the config file:
 ```yaml
 # app/config/config.neon
 extensions: